rauc/rauc/docs/using.rst

 of your system's most important properties.
 Alternatively, with ``shell`` you can obtain a shell-parsable description, or with ``json`` or ``json-pretty`` a JSON representation of the system status.
-If more information is needed such as the slots' :ref:`status <slot-status>` add the command line option ``--detailed``.
+If more information is needed such as the slots' :ref:`status <slot-status>`, add the command line option ``--detailed``.

 .. _sec-run-links: